 Auto Credit Express specializes in helping applicants with poor to average credit get better loan rates — including those who owe more than their car is worth.

-It does this by connecting you to one of its specialized indirect lenders or via its finance department.
-There’s no credit minimum, but a score of 580 is recommended.
+It does this by connecting you to one of its specialized indirect lenders from what they call “the largest selection of bad credit car dealers across the country” or via its finance department.
+However, a score of 580 is recommended.

 Auto Credit Express also has excellent resources, including in-depth blogs and instructional videos for those looking to learn more about the lending industry.